 He gave his speech at a fast and furious pace.
 Did he sense that his voice was going to fail him and he wanted to get it over with?
 Perhaps.
 But it was too fast for a full understanding by many in his wider audience.

-Budget speeches are pure theatre and the Chancellor is now getting into the swing of them.
-This speech won’t prove to be a classic in the genre but it contained enough techniques and devices to prove noteworthy.
+Chancellor speeches are pure theatre and the Chancellor is now getting into the swing of them.
+We don’t judge this speech a classic in the genre.
+But the Chancellor’s speech contained enough techniques and devices to prove noteworthy.
 And it certainly couldn’t be any worse than the furore after last year’s budget speech.

-Now speech or no speech, we’d better go and check how worse off we are going to be.
+Now, Chancellor speech or no Chancellor speech, we’d better go and check how worse off we are going to be.